delan/www.azabani.com/drafts/spelling-grammar-2.md

 Since landing ‘text-decoration-color’ support for the new pseudos, my colleague Rego has taken the lead on the rest of the core spelling and grammar features, starting with the new ‘text-decoration-line’ values.

-Currently, when recoloring a native spelling error, ‘text-decoration-color’ changes the squiggly line color, but ‘text-decoration-line’ is still ‘none’.
+Currently, when setting ‘text-decoration-color’ on the pseudos, we change the color, but ‘text-decoration-line’ is still ‘none’, which doesn’t really make sense.
-This nonsensical situation might sound like it required gross hacks, but actually, the *style* system just gives us a blob of properties, where the ‘color’ is independent of the ‘line’.
+This might sound like it required gross hacks, but the style system just gives us a blob of properties, where ‘color’ and ‘line’ are independent.
-All of the business logic is in *paint* (and *layout*).
+All of the logic that *uses* them is in paint and layout.

 <div class="_commit"><a href="https://crrev.com/c/3162169"><code>CL:3162169</code></a><img width="40" height="40" src="/images/badapple-commit-dot.svg"></div>

-We started by adding the new values to *style* and its parser.
+We started by adding the new values to the stylesheet parser.
 While highlight painting still needs a lot more work before we can do so, the idea is that eventually the pseudos and decorations will meet in the default stylesheet.

 <figure><div class="scroll" markdown="1">